-The pandemic-driven shift to remote work freed millions of Americans to move wherever they wanted, but soon after, soaring inflation put the brakes on many of those dreams.
+The pandemic-driven shift to remote work continues to free millions of Americans to move wherever they want, but unfortunately, soaring inflation has put a brake on many of those dreams.
 So what’s left out there for people who are ready to pull up stakes but have been priced out of their new location of choice?

 GOBankingRates spoke to real estate professionals and other cost-of-living experts in different locations across the country, from big cities to small towns and everything in between.
 The following is a list of locations where inflation remains a step behind the cost of living if you’re looking for somewhere to live well on the cheap.

 According to the most recent census, Tennessee has seen its population explode in recent years as people flock to the state for low costs and nice weather.

 “Tennessee, even with the sudden influx of people, still has an excellent cost of living,” said Erik Wright, owner of NewHorizon Home Buyers.
 “The median house still costs only $231,600.
 In addition, Tennessee had the largest growth of six-figure jobs, which indicates a large pool of disposable income, which can help grow businesses that continue the income growth.”

 One location in the Volunteer State stands out as an especially ripe bargain.